jessecusack/sharing-code/utils/presentation_notes.md

 # Introduction

 As scientists, we are also software developers.
 We write code that we use and other people use.
 However, we have a different set of priorities from professional developers.
 We don't often need to write 'production ready' code to be used by millions.
 In fact, what we do is more exploratory and typically shared with only a small group of people (if any).
-However, while our livelihoods may not depend on the quality of our software, our time and energy is 'expensive' and should not be spent debugging code.
+However, while our livelihoods may not depend on the quality of our software, our time and energy is valuable and should not be spent debugging code.
 Our software should facilitate the process of doing science, not bog it down!

 Recently journals have started demanding the code be shared.
 It is possible to create a DOI for code and data.

 * [Zenodo](https://zenodo.org/) - archiving data and code
 * `pypi` - uploading your package for everyone (also conda-forge)
+* Data - NODC (NOAA), NCEI

 Software development tools are highly under-utilised in the Earth sciences.
 Although, less so in the numerical modeling community, who have adopted some tools and are spearheading the development of awesome projects (like `xarray`).
 But definitely in the observational community.
 I'm not sure why... but it is high time that changed!